-Merrill Edge® streamlines investing by giving you access to the insights of Merrill Lynch and the convenience of Bank of America banking, all in one place online.
+Merrill Edge® streamlines investing by giving you the investing insights of Merrill Lynch and the convenience of Bank of America banking.
 As you invest, Merrill Edge can help you make more informed investment decisions with easy-to-use tools and resources.
-It’s easy to open a Merrill Edge account in minutes and fund it directly from a Bank of America bank account.

 Additional Merrill Edge benefits include:

 On October 27, 2014, Bank of America Corporation released the Merrill Edge Report, a semi-annual study that offers an in-depth look at the financial concerns, priorities and behaviors of mass affluent consumers, defined as people with $50,000-$250,000 in total household investable assets.
 Findings include:

 A year in review

 One-third of the mass affluent (33 percent) feel guilty that they didn’t invest enough in 2014 – a more common regret than their food and drink decisions (18 percent) or lack of time spent with loved ones (17 percent).
 Millennials specifically are just as likely to feel guilty about their lack of investments (37 percent) as the amount of money they spent on themselves (37 percent) when they look back over the past year.

 The Merrill Edge Report shows that more than half of respondents (51 percent) did not save for retirement at all in 2014.
 Moreover, only one-third (35 percent) of those who did not save for retirement in 2014 plan to save next year.
 Conversely, 83 percent of those who did save for retirement in 2014, plan to save next year.